The Outstanding Teacher Programme 1 – (OTP 1)

 For further information from OLEVI about the OTP1 (named the ITP by OLEVI), please visit

-Please note the requirement is that each of the teachers will be assigned an ‘in school mentor’ who will meet with the teacher to touch base on progress each week.
-This is usually someone with a position of responsibility, such as the Deputy Headteacher.
-Delegates who benefit the most from the programme have the support of their committed mentor.
-This is not an onerous role for the mentor: they will need to attend the programme on the first and last dates to ensure maximum impact.
+Please note the requirement is that each of the teachers attending will be assigned an ‘in school mentor’ who will meet with the teacher to touch base on progress each week.
+For schools sending more than one delegate, this could be the same person.
+This is usually someone with a position of responsibility, such as their Deputy Headteacher.
+This is not an onerous role for those assigned to this role, but experience has shown us that delegates who benefit the most from the programme have the support of their committed mentor.

 The first of the six half day sessions will start in the spring term 2018 and further information will be emailed to schools on booking.